 I am 36 years old, and am currently serving a 38-year sentence for 1st degree murder, of which I have already served about 10 years.
 I am originally from the northwest suburbs of Chicago.
 The most important things in my life are my faith and my family.
 Before my incarceration in late December of 2007, I was president of a property management firm, as well as an owner/operator of various other small businesses all around Chicagoland.
 I am an avid reader, natural problem solver and critical thinker.

 Since my conviction, I have become dedicated to self-betterment learning as much as I can about whatever subjects I can get my hands on.
 As of this writing, I have earned 317 certificates or diplomas from classes, courses, or seminars I have taken while incarcerated.
 I have also become a certified paralegal from the Black Stone Career Institute and have earned an associate’s degree in theology from Calvary Christian College in South Bend, IN, with a bachelor degree in the same forthcoming in January of 2018.

 I am fairly conservative in my beliefs and opinions, and I try to view all issues through the lens of my faith in the Messiah Yeshua Ben Elohim.

 Louie was incarcerated at age 26, though he was 19 years old when the crime was committed, and his release is set for 2045 at age 64.

 I am Richard Morris, 43 years old.
 I’ve been incarcerated for 22 years.

-Unfortunately, I was once again convicted of a sentence to 105 years, which I am appealing.
+Unfortunately, I was once again convicted and given a sentence which I am appealing.